-1 CP 06/4, CP 06/27 and CP 07/12.
+CP 06/4, CP 06/27 and CP 07/12.

-We would only accept this argument where the fund:
+We would only accept this argument in where the fund the following circumstances:

-- can point to structural characteristics in the sector it invests in that make purchases from the related party the only viable option to enable the fund to provide investors with exposure to the asset class.
-A statement of intent to purchase from a related party, made by funds investing in sectors where investments can be sourced from other parties, will not be sufficient grounds for a fund to successfully argue that such purchases will be 'ordinary course'.
-In such cases, the requirements in LR 11 will apply; and - is able to demonstrate that it has in place arrangements to effectively process such purchases and manage any conflicts of interest that may arise.
+- The fund can point to structural characteristics in the sector it invests in that make purchases from the related party the only viable option allowing the fund to enable the fund to provide investors with exposure to the asset class.
+A statement of intent to purchase from a related party, made by funds investing in sectors where fungible or near fungible investments can be sourced from other parties,- and are readily available, will not be sufficient grounds for a fund to successfully argue that such purchases will to be considered 'ordinary course'.
+In such cases, the requirements in LR 11 will apply.
+In assessing whether there are structural characteristics that would support an 'ordinary course' argument, we would seek to understand for example the nature of the asset, and the relationship between the manager and the asset (such as how it has been originated and whether value has been added).
+We will also consider the relationship between the issuer and the related party, as well as how the related party provides the issuer with preferential access. - The fund is able to demonstrate that it has in place arrangements to effectively process such purchases and manage any conflicts of interest that may arise.
+Arrangements that we have previously found convincing include strong buy-side committees that are independent of the related party (or at least its sell-side), staffed by individuals who have credible experience.